ankschoubey/old-blog/_posts/2019-12-20-clean-code-2-leave-clues-naming-convention.md

 toc: true
 layout: post
 comments: true
-description: Naming conventions
+description: Comments and Naming Conventions
 categories: [clean-code]
-last_modified_at: 2019-12-20T20:42:15.089636
+last_modified_at: 2022-08-06T20:42:15.089636
 title: Leave Clues
 permalink: /naming_conventions/
+last-modified-purpose: "added detail about javadocs"
 ---

-These apply to name everything: variable, class names, methods, package, etc.
+These apply to name everything: variables, class names, methods, packages, etc.

 > **When** **you** **have** the **semantic model** **fresh** in your mind **it’s easy to** **map** your **code** **onto** **it**